Cart

 Installing and using Traefik in Kubernetes

-Helm Charts are updated regularly, which means that the names and positions of variables may change.
-Therefore, we cannot guarantee that every article is always completely up to date.
-If you notice that certain information is no longer correct, please let us know.
+Helm Charts are updated regularly, so variable names and their locations can change.
+As a result, we cannot guarantee that every article is always fully up to date.
+If you notice any information is no longer correct, we’d love to hear from you.

-Traefik is a popular open-source reverse proxy and load balancer, designed for microservices and containerized applications.
-Traefik can automatically discover the services running in a Kubernetes cluster and route traffic to these services using various load balancing algorithms.
+Traefik is a popular open-source reverse proxy and load balancer designed for microservices and containerised applications.
+Traefik can automatically discover the Services running in a Kubernetes cluster and route traffic to those Services using various load-balancing algorithms.

-Traefik operates on behalf of other services within your cluster.
-With Traefik, you can host multiple applications on a Kubernetes cluster where the traffic is routed through Traefik.
-Traefik can then function as a single load balancer for all these applications and additionally provide Let's Encrypt SSL certificates.
+Traefik sits in front of other Services within your cluster.
+With Traefik, you can host multiple applications on a Kubernetes cluster and route their traffic through Traefik.
+Traefik can then act as a single load balancer for all of these applications and can also provision Let’s Encrypt SSL certificates.

-In this guide, we will show you how to install and use Traefik.
-We optionally use your own (sub)domain to connect Traefik and secure it with an SSL certificate.
-To log in to the Traefik dashboard, we set up a username and password.
+In this guide, we’ll show you how to install and use Traefik.
+We’ll use a custom (sub)domain name (optional) to connect to Traefik and secure it with an SSL certificate.
+To log in to the Traefik dashboard, we’ll set up a username and password.

 Installing Traefik